briansimiyuj/doctor-appointment-app/README.md

     1. Create a Hero component and mount it on Home page
         a.
 Create left side of the hero section which will have a heading, a paragraph, and a button
+        b.
+Create right side of the hero section which will have hero image